fadi-labib/nanonav/README.md

-# TRM-Nav: Tiny Recursive Model for Local Navigation
+# NanoNav: Tiny Recursive Model for Local Navigation

 A proof-of-concept implementation comparing Tiny Recursive Models (TRM) to A* for grid-based navigation.
 This project demonstrates how to train a neural network to imitate optimal pathfinding behavior using behavioral cloning.